 This research was intended to understand customers' views and attitudes towards leakage issues and preferences regarding leakage reduction.
 Companies explored leakage issues extensively and through various means, both as one attribute among others in qualitative and quantitative surveys, or as a central theme in bespoke research.
-A combination of results from those sources and analysis of information from business-as-usual engagement, company online panels and social media (where leakage was the dominating conversation), companies informed their leakage strategies to align with their customers' preferences.
+A combination of results from those sources and analysis of information from business-as-usual engagement, companies informed their leakage strategies to align with their customers' preferences.
 Examples of studies focused solely on leakage include studies by United Utilities, Wessex Water and Yorkshire Water.